andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/styles.md

 ![lo-fi wireframes of three screens: newsfeed, explore and profile](./images/condition-style-wireframes-1.png)

 By default tabs' icons and labels are colored in grey.
-Your task is to change the color of an element to teal when the corresponding tab is selected.
+The task is to have the style of elements changed to teal when the corresponding tab is selected.

 First, create containers and apply default styles.
 Here's a very simplified version with just one tab and without an icon: